My best Lisbon hidden gems

 Lisbon is a city full of hidden gems beyond the popular tourist spots and I’m going to share my favourite ones.

-I’ve been living in Lisbon for a few years now, and one of my favorite things to do is seek out places that feel personal and unique.
+I’ve been living in Lisbon for a few years now, and one of my favorite things to do is to discover unique spots and things to do in the city.I love sharing these finds with friends – and now with you.

-I love sharing these finds with friends – and now with you.
-In this guide, you’ll find my handpicked recommendations for the best hidden gem cafes, breakfast spots, international restaurants, workshops, and small shops.
+In this guide, you’ll find my recommendations for the best hidden gem cafes, breakfast spots, international restaurants, workshops, and street vendors.

-My favorite hidden Gem cafes in Lisbon
+My favorite cafes in Lisbon

 Coffee plays a vital role in Portuguese culture.
 Locals often stop at their favorite quiosques or small cafes to enjoy a bica, the traditional strong espresso, while standing at the counter before continuing their day.

-Breakfast Hidden Gems in Lisbon
+Best Breakfast spots in Lisbon

 I love a good breakfast.
 It’s a “Sunday thing” for me.
 I go early to avoid the crowd, and then I linger!
-One or two coffees, eggs, or a delicious toast with cheese or avocado.
-I always photograph my breakfasts, and lately, I have started to sketch them.
-So, this has become a lovely ritual for me.

-They are very different from each other and are worth visiting.
+There are several throughout Lisbon, all are very different from each other and are worth visiting.

 Best Hidden Gems in Lisbon: International restaurants

-Lisbon is quickly becoming a top foodie destination.
-You can still find excellent local dishes at tascas, the family-owned restaurants serving traditional Portuguese meals, and in Portuguese restaurants.
 I’m excited about the city’s growing international community and how it’s bringing exciting flavors from around the world.
-Different cultures and tastes merge, creating a vibrant food scene here in Lisbon.
+Different cultures and tastes merge, creating a amazing food scene here in Lisbon.

-Touta Ballouta Lebanese restaurant
+Touta Ballouta Lebanese restaurant.

 Imanol Authentic Spanish tapas